rohzzn/overthewire/README.md

 Level 8 - Level 9:
 <br>
-The password for the next level is stored in the file data.txt next to the word millionth
+The password for the next level is stored in the file data.txt and is the only line of text that occurs only once
 ```
 ssh bandit8@bandit.labs.overthewire.org -p 2220
 Password: cvX2JJa4CFALtqS87jk27qwqGhBM9plV